MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ![File Gateway](../media/FileGateway.png)

 * Exposes S3 buckets as a NFS/SMB networking file share.
-* Also acts as a cache of recently objects so that it is not necessary to query AWS for them each time.
+* Also acts as a cache of recently accessed objects so that it is not necessary to query AWS for them each time.
 * Has optional Active Directory (AD) integration for user authentication.
 * Supports a subset of S3 bucket types:
   * S3 Standard